weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ## Overview

 Here, you will gain a hands-on overview of things that you can do with Weaviate.
-If you are curious about some of the steps - don't worry, we will dig further into each step in more detail later on.
+If you are curious about some of the steps - don't worry, you can dig further into each step in more detail later on.

 By the end of this page, you will have:
 - Vectorized the quiz data